ipfs-shipyard/ipfs-thing-2023/content/pages/index.md

           * Supporters Ticket | $2000

-          * Scholars Ticket | Free (does not include flights or accommodations)If you would like to be nominated, please reach out to a fellow IPFS community member.
-Self-nominations are also welcome.
+          * Scholars Ticket | Free (does not include flights or accommodations)

           All meals during the event will be covered for participants.